Interpretable, Symbolic Machine Learning

 When it comes to “alphabets”, it does get messy, I’ll admit

 For instance, this is a “slow” algorithm.
-Option: RCpp for Matching? (under testing right now!)
+Option: Rcpp for Matching

 profviz